Tilehurst (Reading ward): Profile

+Demographics

-In the UK Census of 2021, Tilehurst ward had an area of 2.098 km2 and there were 9,870 people living there.
-Of these, 19.8% were under 15 and 18.9% were 65 and over; 81.3% classified themselves as White, 8.2% as Asian, and 5.0% as Black, Caribbean or African; 14.8% were born outside the UK.
-The population lived in approximately 3,900 households, of which 14.8% were in a flat, maisonette or apartment, and 85.2% were in a house or bungalow.
+As of 2024, Tilehurst ward had an area of 2.098 km2 and there were 9,956 people living there.
+Of these, 19.3% were under 15 and 19.8% were 65 and over; 81.3% classified themselves as White, 8.2% as Asian, and 5.0% as Black, Caribbean or African; 14.8% were born outside the UK.

+The population lived in 3,937 households, of which 14.8% were in a flat, maisonette or apartment, and 85.2% were in a house or bungalow.
+Of the households, 36.8% were owned outright by the residents, 34.6% were owned subject to a mortgage, loan or shared ownership, 14.7% were privately rented and 13.9% were socially rented.

 Of the population aged over 16, 60.6% were in employment, 3.2% were unemployed, and 36.1% were economically inactive.
 Of those in employment, 44.6% were in managerial, professional or technical occupations.
+A total of 29.2% of the population were educated to university degree level.

+Environment

+As of 2022, Tilehurst ward had a tree canopy cover of 19.1%, compared to figures of 17.7% for the Reading as a whole, and 16.5% for the United Kingdom.
+Open space in the ward is limited, but includes Blundells Copse and most of Lousehill Copse local nature reserves.

+Facilities

+The ward includes Churchend, English Martyrs, Moorlands and Park Lane primary schools, together with the Avenue and Thames Valley special schools, but there are no secondary schools.
+St Michael's parish church is within the ward, as is the Tilehurst Village Hall and the Tilehurst branch of Reading Borough Libraries.

+The ward includes the generally accepted centre of the village of Tilehurst, with two closely adjacent retail clusters around Tilehurst Triangle and Victoria cross-roads.
+The Victoria cross-road cluster includes a post office, providing a full set of services.
+Since the closure of the NatWest branch in 2023, there are no longer any banking facilities in either the ward or the larger village, despite a campaign run by local Liberal Democrat councillors.

 Representation

 As with all Reading wards, the ward elects three councillors to Reading Borough Council.
-Elections since 2004 are generally held by thirds, with elections in three years out of four, although the 2022 elections were for all councillors due to boundary changes.
-The ward councillors are currently James Moore, Meri O'Connell and Anne Thompson, all of whom are members of the Liberal Democrat party.
+Elections since 2004 are generally held by thirds, with elections in three years out of four.
+Tilehurst ward has strongly supported the Liberal Democrats over the years, with 22 of the 25 vacancies since 2000 being filled by members of that party.
+As of May 2026, the ward councillors are James Moore, Meri O'Connell and Anne Thompson, all of whom are members of the Liberal Democrat party.